cognitedata/reveal/react-components/src/architecture/base/README.md

     yarn build
     yarn storybook`

+This will automatically goto: https://localhost:3000/?modelUrl=primitivesOpen.

 Instead of yarn build, use can build with types by:

     yarn tsc --noEmit

-This will goto: https://localhost:3000/?modelUrl=primitivesOpen Architecture/Main

-#Movivation
+When the StoryBook is open, goto `Architeture/Main`.
+The toolbar on the right hand side is the one I have made.
+Here some commands and tools are added.

+# Motivation

-Go to this document: https://docs.google.com/presentation/d/1Y50PeqoCS5BdWyDqRNNazeISy1SYTcx4QDcjeMKIm78/edit?usp=sharing
+This is decribed in this document: https://docs.google.com/presentation/d/1Y50PeqoCS5BdWyDqRNNazeISy1SYTcx4QDcjeMKIm78/edit?usp=sharing

 # Coding